 I have spent my career in financial technology as an investor and operator.
 I was employee #8 and a pre-product employee / SVP at iCapital Network, which has transformed the way alternative investments are bought and sold.
 I helped build the family office and wealth management networks at iCapital, which now has over $60 billion in assets and has received over $200 million in funding from investors including Goldman Sachs, BlackRock, Blackstone, Carlyle, and WestCap.
 I was also the first sales hire and Director of Institutional Investments at Mosaic, a financing platform for solar loans that has originated over $1 billion in loans and has received $300 million in funding from Warburg Pincus.
 I started my career as an investment professional with Goldman Sachs' Principal Strategic Investments Group, a FinTech investing team in London.

 I am the founder of podcasting and content platform Alt Goes Mainstream which is a content platform that delivers the latest developments in the alternative investments space.
 There is everything from blog posts to podcasts with industry leaders to keep everyone up to speed with the latest trends in alternative investments.

-Michael is also the Founder and Manager of the M4Fund, an investment vehicle dedicated to partnering with and investing in innovative financial technology companies that are reimagining the future of finance.
-Michael was the Founder of NextGenEngage, an organization that educated the next generation of impact investors.
+I am also the Founder and Managing Member of M4Fund and Sixth Man Capital, investment vehicles dedicated to partnering with and investing in innovative financial technology companies that are reimagining the future of finance and technology.

 Peer-to-peer marketplaces have leveraged what venture capitalist Bill Gurley calls the "connective tissue of the internet" to bring us closer together.
 Some of today's marketplace businesses are now multi-billion dollar enterprises toppling the traditional incumbents in their respective industries.